GNU Project: Operating system development

-The first goal of the GNU project was to create a whole free-software operating system.
+The first goal of the GNU Project was to create a whole free-software operating system.
 Because UNIX was already widespread and ran on more powerful machines, compared to contemporary CP/M or MS-DOS machines of time, it was decided it would be a Unix-like operating system.
 Richard Stallman later commented that he considered MS-DOS "a toy".

-By 1992, the GNU project had completed all of the major operating system utilities, but had not completed their proposed operating system kernel, GNU Hurd.
-With the release of the Linux kernel, started independently by Linus Torvalds in 1991, and released under the GPLv2 with version 0.12 in 1992, for the first time it was possible to run an operating system composed completely of free software.
-Though the Linux kernel is not part of the GNU project, it was developed using GCC and other GNU programming tools and was released as free software under the GNU General Public License.
+By 1992, the GNU Project had completed all of the major operating system utilities, but had not completed their proposed operating system kernel, GNU Hurd.
+With the release of the Linux kernel, started independently by Linus Torvalds in 1991, and released for the first time under the GPLv2 with version 0.12 in 1992, it was possible to run an operating system composed completely of free software.
+Though the Linux kernel is not part of the GNU Project, it was developed using GCC and other GNU programming tools and was released as free software under the GNU General Public License.
 Most compilation of the Linux kernel is still done with GNU toolchains, but it is currently possible to use the Clang compiler and the LLVM toolchain for compilation.